isabella232/sign-integrations.en/help/workday/install.md

 ![The Adobe Sign Dashboard page](images/classic-home.png)

-## Configure Adobe Sign for Workday {#config}
+## Configure Adobe Sign for [!DNL Workday] {#config}

-To configure Adobe Sign for Workday, you need to generate following two dedicated objects in the Adobe Sign system:
+To configure [!DNL Adobe Sign] for [!DNL Workday], you need to generate following two dedicated objects in the [!DNL Adobe Sign] system:

-* **A Workday group**: Workday requires a dedicated “group” within the Adobe Sign account to enable integration functionality.
-The Adobe Sign group is used to control only the Workday usage of Adobe Sign.
-Any other potential usage, such as Salesforce.com or Arriba is not impacted.
+* **A [!DNL Workday] group**: [!DNL Workday] requires a dedicated “group” within the Adobe Sign account to enable integration functionality.
+The [!DNL Adobe Sign] group is used to control only the Workday usage of [!DNL Adobe Sign].
+Any other potential usage, such as [!DNL Salesforce.com] or [!DNL Arriba] is not impacted.
 The email notifications are suppressed in Workday group so that the Workday users only receive notifications within their Workday inbox.

 * **An authenticating user to hold the integration key**: A Workday group must have only one group level administrator, who is the authoritative holder of the integration key.
 We recommend that the administrator use a functional email address such as **HR@MyDomain.com** instead of a personal email to reduce the risk of having the user disabled in future and consequently disabling the integration.